Write Plots to a PDF

 An optional

-or file path for saving the graph layout.
-Passed to thefile
+connectionor file path for saving the graph layout.
+Passed to thefileargument ofwrite(), which is called withncolumns = 2.- verbose

 Logical.
 If

-, generates messages about the tasks performed and their progress, as well as relevant properties of intermediate outputs.
-Messages are sent tostderr()
+TRUE, generates messages about the tasks performed and their progress, as well as relevant properties of intermediate outputs.
+Messages are sent tostderr().

 References